communitybridge/easycla/contributors/contribute-to-a-gerrit-project.md

     A **Request Access** window appears.

-2. Select your email address, that you want your comapny manager to whitelist while signing Corporate CLA, from the **Emial to Authorize** drop-down field, and type a message.
+2. Select your email address from the **Emial to Authorize** drop-down list.
+This is the email address that you want your company manager to whitelist while signing the Corporate CLA.

 3. Click **SEND**